jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

 credentials is an expensive operation or when using the ``Aws\Sdk`` class to share a credential provider across multiple clients.
-You can add memoization to a credential provider by wrapping the credential provider function in a ``memoize`` function:
+You can add memoization to a credential provider by wrapping the credential provider function in a ``memoize`` function.

 .. code-block:: php

     use Aws\Credentials\CredentialProvider;

     $provider = CredentialProvider::instanceProfile();
-    // Wrap the actual provider in a memoize function.
+    // Wrap the actual provider in a memoize function
     $provider = CredentialProvider::memoize($provider);

     // Pass the provider into the Sdk class and share the provider